Structural dynamics: Dynamic loading

+Dynamic loads on a structure can be categorized as periodic or non-periodic.
+Periodic loads may be simple harmonic, as in the case of a rotating machine with an unbalanced flywheel (a familiar example is a washing machine operating at a steady speed), or they may be more complex but representable by a Fourier series.
+Non-periodic loads include impulsive (very short duration) loading caused by blasts or impacts, and longer duration loads including earthquakes and wind.
+In the case of random excitation, the amplitude-time history of the load and the structural response are defined in terms of statistical distributions.

 Displacements

 A dynamic load can have a significantly larger effect than a static load of the same magnitude due to the structure's inability to respond quickly to the loading (by deflecting).
 The increase in the effect of a dynamic load is given by the dynamic amplification factor (DAF) or dynamic load factor (DLF):

 where u is the deflection of the structure due to the applied load.

 Graphs of dynamic amplification factors vs non-dimensional rise time (tr/T) exist for standard loading functions (for an explanation of rise time, see time history analysis below).
 Hence the DAF for a given loading can be read from the graph, the static deflection can be easily calculated for simple structures and the dynamic deflection found.

 Time history analysis

 A full time history will give the response of a structure over time during and after the application of a load.
 To find the full time history of a structure's response, you must solve the structure's equation of motion.